learnbyexample/py_regular_expressions/exercises/Exercise_solutions.md

 # Escaping metacharacters

-**a)** Transform the given input strings to the expected output using the same logic on both strings.
+**1)** Transform the given input strings to the expected output using the same logic on both strings.

 ```ruby
 >>> str1 = '(9-2)*5+qty/3-(9-2)*7'